Mold vs. Efflorescence: What’s The Difference & What It Means For Your Home

 - Yellow- Yellow mold appears in your crawlspace due to high moisture levels and is referred to nation-wide as the house eating mold.
 This mold appears yellow or orange in color and flat to the naked eye.
 Its main function is to attach itself onto the wooden structure of your home and feed on its organic material.
 Over time, wooden floor joists and supports decay and rot to the point where the overall structure of your home is weakened and breaks down.

 You must consider how much of the air of your crawlspace circulates throughout the home to understand the risks.
 The air from your crawlspace accounts for 50% of the air that you breathe so it is important to have a sealed space that will not cause you any issues.
 This is where we come in.
 Our crawlspace encapsulation and basement waterproofing services will ensure that these spaces are in good health and that you remain safe in your own home.
-Contact us now for a FREE consultation or click here to schedule an appointment today.
+Contact us now for a FREE inspection or click here to schedule an appointment today.

 Mold in Basement